vvvvvvss/Documentation-Marvel-level-1/README.md

 versicolor: represnted by 1
 virginica: represented by 2
 Predicting the spices of a given iris using the sepal width and length and petal width and length.
 Each value we are predicting becomes the response here called the target.
+Here is the code: https://github.com/vvvvvvss/Logistic-regression/blob/main/Logistic%20regression.ipynb

 ## TASK 2 Matplotlib and Data Visualisation
+Matplotlib is a plotting and data visualizing library for python programming.
+Using matplotlib, here are some plots on various datasets:
 ![image](https://github.com/vvvvvvss/Documentation-Marvel-level-1/blob/main/task2.png)
 ![image](https://github.com/vvvvvvss/Documentation-Marvel-level-1/blob/main/task2.2.png)
 ![image](https://github.com/vvvvvvss/Documentation-Marvel-level-1/blob/main/task2.3.png)